The Impact of Core Web Vitals on Website Performance !

 a.
 Aligning Design with User Expectations

-A user-centric design approach goes hand in hand with the principles behind Core Web Vitals.
+A user-centric design approach aligns with the principles of Core Web Vitals.
 “By understanding user expectations and behavior, designers and developers can create websites that not only meet technical performance criteria but also align with user preferences.
 This alignment results in websites that not only perform well but also provide a more enjoyable and intuitive experience for visitors.”
 Paul Cannon, Owner, Paul S Cannon.

 b.
 Accessibility Considerations

 Inclusivity and accessibility are integral aspects of user experience.
-Core Web Vitals indirectly contribute to improved accessibility by promoting practices that enhance loading times and interactivity for users with diverse needs.
+Core Web Vitals indirectly improve accessibility by promoting practices that enhance loading times and interactivity for users with diverse needs.
 Websites that prioritize accessibility alongside Core Web Vitals are likely to appeal to a broader audience and may gain an advantage in search rankings.

 Tools and Resources for Core Web Vitals Optimization